-The truth is that cultures around the world have consumed probiotics naturally in fermented foods for their potential health benefits for centuries.
-In addition to buying the many probiotic products on the market today, you can easily make your own tasty and nutritious probiotic foods to your family’s diet with surprisingly little effort or expense.
+The truth is that cultures around the world have consumed foods with probiotics for centuries.
+In addition to buying the many probiotic products on the market today, you can easily make your own tasty and nutritious probiotic foods to boost your family's diet with surprisingly little effort or expense.

 Though I'm a big fan of keeping life simple, the time involved to prepare these nourishing, healthful foods, is truly worth it.
 Your family's health and piggybank will benefit, and you may have fun in the process!

 When you hear the word “probiotics,” you might think of acidophilus popularly found in yogurt, but yogurt is just one type of cultured and fermented food that is considered probiotic, and acidophilus is only one of the many strains of healthy microbes that can benefit your health.

 Probiotics can be found in dairy, fruit or vegetable foods that are allowed to sour or ferment out of refrigeration deliberately.
 This ancient practice is called lacto-fermentation, and it not only makes food easier to digest, it also boosts their nutritional value and other health benefits.
 Yogurt and kefir, cultured vegetables, fermented beverages like kombucha are some of the probiotic foods eaten throughout the world today.

 History of probiotics